digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 ``#<package-name>:<module-name>:<template-name>`` (**by-package-name template ID**) that scopes templates by package-name, allowing version-agnostic addressing of templates on the Ledger API.
-It serves as a reference to all template IDs with the qualified name ``<module-name>:<template-name>`` from all packages with the name ``package-name`` known to the Ledger API.
+It serves as a reference to all template IDs with the qualified name ``<module-name>:<template-name>`` from all packages with the name ``package-name`` known to the Ledger API server.

 `By-package-name template ID` addressing is supported for all upgradable packages (LF >= 1.17) and is possible on both the write path (command submission) and read path (Ledger API queries).

-The `by-package-name template ID` is only a Ledger API interface concept.
+The `by-package-name template ID` is an API-level concept of the Ledger API.
-Internally, Canton continues to use the fully qualified template ID for all operations.
+Internally, Canton uses by-package-id template IDs for all operations.
 Therefore, when the new format is used in requests to the Ledger API, a dynamic resolution is performed as described in the following sections.